daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 ## Subnet

+A subnet is a section of a VPC that you can contain/group resources such as EC2 instances.
 Subnet is a range of IP addresses in your VPC.
-Subnet is always mapped to a single availability zone.
-Two types of subnets: public and private.
+Subnet is always mapped to a single Availability Zone.
+Two types of subnets:

-Should use private subnets to secure resources that do not need to be available to the internet i.e. database.
+- Public: Has access to the internet gateway; contains resources that need to be accessible by the public
+- Private: Does not have access to the internet gateway; contains resources that should be accessible only through your private network i.e. databases

+## Network Access control List (ACLs)

+A network ACL is a virtual firewall that controls inbound and outbound traffic at the subnet level.
+Each AWS account includes a default network ACL.
+By default, your account's default network ACL allows all inbound and outbound traffic.

+### Stateless packet filtering

+Network ACLs perform **stateless** packet filtering.
+They remember nothing and check packets that cross the subnet border each way i.e. inbound and outbound, double checking.

+After a packet has entered a subnet, it must have its permissions evaluated for resources within the subnet.
+The VPC component that checks packet permissions for an EC2 instance is a **Security Group**.

+## Security Groups

+A Security Group is a virtual firewall that controls inbound and outbound traffic for an EC2 instance.
+By default, it denies all inbound traffic and allows all outbound traffic.
+You can add custom rules to configure which traffic should be allowed.

+### Stateful packet filtering

+Security Groups perform **stateful** packet filtering.
+They remember previous decisions made for incoming packets.

 ## Gateway